erdemserhat/generative-ai-android/README.md

 - Generate text from text-and-images input (multimodal)
 - Build multi-turn conversations (chat)

-For example, with just a few lines of code, you can access Gemini's multimodal capabilities to generate text from text-and-image input:
+For example, with just a few lines of code, you can access Gemini's multimodal capabilities to generate text from text-and-image input

 ```kotlin
 val generativeModel = GenerativeModel(